blui/db-log-analyzer/README.md

 ## Usage

-1. Select a Directory or File: Use the "Select Directory" button to choose a folder containing .log or .txt files, or directly upload a log file.
+1. **Select a Directory or File**: Use the "Select Directory" button to choose a folder containing .log or .txt files, or directly upload a log file.

-2. View the Log File Content: Once a file is selected, the log content will be displayed in a scrollable text area.
+2. **View the Log File Content**: Once a file is selected, the log content will be displayed in a scrollable text area.

-3. Analyze Events: The application parses the log file and shows a table of events (e.g., ERROR, WARNING, or other messages) along with the count of their occurrences.
+3. **Analyze Events**: The application parses the log file and shows a table of events (e.g., ERROR, WARNING, or other messages) along with the count of their occurrences.

-4. Drill Down into Events: Click on any event in the statistics table to view details, including timestamps, event messages, and stack traces (if applicable).
+4. **Drill Down into Events**: Click on any event in the statistics table to view details, including timestamps, event messages, and stack traces (if applicable).

-5. Date Range Viewer: Use the date range viewer to jump to a specific log entry by entering a valid datetime value.
+5. **Date Range Viewer**: Use the date range viewer to jump to a specific log entry by entering a valid datetime value.

-### Current Support Log Formats
+### Currently Support Log Formats (DataBridge)

 ```
 ===========================================================================